Instant Pot Potatoes – A complete guide

 If you enjoyed making these quick and easy Instant Pot steamed potatoes, here are a few other potato recipes you might like to try next.

-1. Instant Pot Mashed Potatoes– This easy recipe yields creamy and fluffy mashed potatoes all in one pot and in under 30 minutes.
+1. Instant Pot Mashed Potatoes– This easy recipe yields creamy and fluffy mashed potatoes all in one pot, and in under 30 minutes.

 2. Instant Pot Brussel Sprouts – Quickly and easily make steamed and sautéed Brussels sprouts with your Instant Pot in under 30 minutes.
-These tender on the inside, pan crisped Brussels sprouts make the perfect vegetarian side dish for any weeknight meal!
+These tender, on-the-inside, pan-crisped Brussels sprouts make the perfect vegetarian side dish for any weeknight meal!

 3. Honey Glazed Instant Pot Carrots– Learn how to steam carrots in the Instant Pot and glaze them to make this delicious side dish.
 This carrot side dish is perfect for busy weeknights and for holiday dinners.